epicnerd1990/hawgts/TO-DO.md

     - Use for loops and awareness of {} level, arrays and commas.
     - Wipe all whitespace first to get json to consistant state
     - Provide custom HA calls for lights and potentially other devices?
 Or use templates instead?
+    - May have to copy json to Tasker, make edits and return it as backup option
 - Create a flow loop that writes new lv() - Can reduce stacks of defined lv()
 - Integrate all options into the globals.
 - Setup Mode